tomswinburne/tomswinburne.github.io/openings.md

 ## Open Positions
 <strong>University of Michigan, Ann Arbor</strong><br>
 I will be hiring at least one PhD and a Postdoc for Winter (Jan) 2026.
-See home page for current topics.
+See home page for an idea of current research topics.
 Motivated students from
 ME/MSE/Physics/CSE/Math or related fields should email <code>tswin-at-umich.edu</code>.

 <strong>PhD (filled) + Postdoc (open), Paris Nord</strong><br>